bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Configuration fields

 Configuration fields are optional connection options or shipping settings options for your carrier.

-Connection options are set for the entire store and include sensitive info.
-Settings options can be set for each shipping zone and include packaging type and more.
+Connection options are set for the entire store and include sensitive authentication information.

+Shipping settings options can be set for each shipping zone and include packaging type and more.
 The following figures show how options appear in the merchant control panel:

 ![FedEx Settings](https://storage.googleapis.com/bigcommerce-production-dev-center/images/FedEx%20Settings.png 'Setting options')